 SugarXpress Card FAQ

-Switching to a new ticket scanning system can be confusing.
-We’re here to help answer questions on our new RFID (radio frequency identification) validation system.
+We’re here to help answer questions on our RFID (radio frequency identification) validation system.
 For information on how to get your new pass, visit our Getting Your Pass page.

 What is the SugarXpress Card?

 The SugarXpress Card is the new piece of media you’ll carry around with you that has your pass product loaded onto it.
-Everybody, even day ticket or Quad Pack purchasers, will have one.
-Think of it as your pass, though you can also add resort charge, scan into the Sugarbush Health and Recreation Center, and more.
+Think of it as your pass or ticket, though you can also add resort charge, scan into the Sugarbush Health and Recreation Center, and more.

 You took my photo, but it doesn’t appear on my SugarXpress Card.